Adopting A Cocker Spaniel - Pros and Cons?

 A Cocker spaniel's lifespan is between ten and thirteen years, but many dogs live much longer (my Cocker is now 14 years old and (almost) still going strong).

-In the doggie world, if you're seven or eight years old, you're considered to be a senior dog!
+In the doggie world, if you're seven or eight years old, you're considered a senior dog!

-As our Cocker Spaniels age, they will gradually begin to have health problems, which usually starts with their sight and hearing.
+As our Cocker Spaniels age, they will gradually begin to have health problems, usually with their sight and hearing.
 However, an older dog may face other health problems, so it's a good idea that you make regular trips to the vet.
-I recommend twice a year.
+I recommend a minimum of twice a year.

-An ageing dog is also less likely to need the same amount of food to fuel his ageing body (although they will still hound you every time you wander into the kitchen!).
+An ageing dog is also less likely to need the same amount of food to fuel his ageing body (although they will still hound you whenever you wander into the kitchen!).

 Cocker Spaniels are known for their tendency to become 'chubby' in their older years.
-As their lifestyle begins to slow, they don't need the calories they are used to having, and because the dog is exercising less, they pile on the pounds, which is why it's advisable to change an older dog's diet.
+As their lifestyle begins to slow, they don't need the calories they are used to having, and also, because the dog is exercising less, they pile on the pounds, which is why changing an older dog's diet is advisable.

 Many dog food manufacturers cater for senior dogs with kibble that is low in fat and less protein but with all the nutrients for the older dog.